pachadotdev/oec-documentation/docs/05-measures.md

 ## Revealed Comparative Advantage (RCA)

-When associating countries to products it is important to take into account the size of the export volume of countries and that of the world trade of products. this is because, even for the same product, we expect the volume of exports of a large country like China, to be larger than the volume of exports of a small country like Uruguay.
+When associating countries to products it is important to take into account the size of the export volume of countries and that of the world trade of products.
+This is because, even for the same product, we expect the volume of exports of a large country like China, to be larger than the volume of exports of a small country like Uruguay.
 By the same token, we expect the export volume of products that represent a large fraction of world trade, such as cars or footwear, to represent a larger share of a country's exports than products that account for a small fraction of world trade, like cotton seed oil or potato flour.

 To make countries and products comparable we use Balassa's definition of Revealed Comparative Advantage (RCA).
 Balassa's definition says that a country has revealed Comparative advantage in a product if it exports more than its "fair" share, that is, a share that is equal to the share of total world trade that the product represents.
-For example, in 2008, with exports of \$42 billion, soybeans represented 0.35% of world trade. of this total, Brazil exported nearly \$11 billion, and since Brazil's total exports for that year were \$140 billion, soybeans accounted for 7.8% of Brazil's exports.
+For example, in 2008, with exports of \$42 billion, soybeans represented 0.35% of world trade.
+Of this total, Brazil exported nearly \$11 billion, and since Brazil's total exports for that year were \$140 billion, soybeans accounted for 7.8% of Brazil's exports.
 This represents around 21 times Brazil's "fair share" of soybean exports (7.8% divided by 0.35%), so we can say that Brazil has revealed comparative advantage in soybeans.

 Let $x_{c,p}$ represent the exports of country $c$ in product $p$, we can express the Revealed Comparative Advantage that country $c$ has in product $p$ as: